top of page

 Financial Advisor

-Megan Waters is a CERTIFIED FINANCIAL PLANNER™ professional and Financial Advisor at Covenant Wealth Advisors.
-Megan has over 14 years of experience in the financial services industry.
-Raised in Williamsburg, VA, Megan graduated from the Honors College at the College of Charleston with a BS in Economics and a minor in Environmental Studies.
+Megan Waters is a CERTIFIED FINANCIAL PLANNER™ professional at Covenant Wealth Advisors.
+With over 14 years of experience, Megan graduated from the Honors College at the College of Charleston, obtaining a degree in Economics with a minor in Environmental Studies.

 FOLLOW US ON